cverluise/patentcity/docs/FR_ANNOTATION_GUIDELINES.md

 #### `INV`

-The tag `INV` refers to the full name of an inventor (this person is explicity referred to as the inventor).
+The tag `INV` refers to the full name of an inventor (this person is explicitly referred to as the inventor).
 Format 1 patents often don't have an inventor who is explicitly referred to as such (meaning, distinctively from the assignee).

 !!! example "Examples"